The Benefits of DOOH Signage

 According to a poll of all British agencies and outdoor specialists, DOOH is predicted to have the biggest growth of all media channels in the next five years.
 Whilst television ads will not be made obsolete just yet (The Guardian states it will enjoy a 3% growth this year) their share of the market is also set to fall to less than half than that of digital media.
 A study by Kinetic Worldwide has also found that total inventory of DOOH sites in the UK will increase by over 40% between now and 2020, indicating that the industry is set to enjoy significant expansion.

 In recent years, advances in technology have helped DOOH transform from a largely passive medium into one that is modern, exciting, fresh and sophisticated.
 Engaging content can go a long way, as not only does it impact on consumers in general, but it also impacts on the characteristically tricky millennial demographic.
-Targeted marketing campaigns, (particularly those with interactive features) that are displayed on DOOH sites to compliment traditional print/television/radio campaigns can help breathe new life into the advertising industry, and re-engage audiences that have programmed themselves to ‘switch off.’
+Targeted marketing campaigns, (particularly those with interactive features) that are displayed on DOOH sites to complement traditional print/television/radio campaigns can help breathe new life into the advertising industry, and re-engage audiences that have programmed themselves to ‘switch off.’
 This is clearly true of the Topshop campaign, with the jump in sales for the London Fashion Week inspired collections proving millennials can be receptive, as long as the content provided is relevant and valuable.

 In terms of technology, the mobile industry (although currently separate from DOOH) has seen huge innovation, with QR codes and iBeacon technology offering location-based rewards helping to transform the consumers’ experience.
 It is not yet known whether mobile and DOOH will be successfully integrated, but it is generally agreed by most advertising and media experts that an ‘overlap’ between the two industries can be expected.